pikatchu/closedsource/book/0430-bellardians.md

 “I need to program,” he said firmly.
 “I need to keep my mind busy.
 Any chance I could take a few programming classes?”

 For the first time since she had met him, Brielle genuinely looked surprised.
 But the surprise quickly turned into something else—pride.
 She grinned.
-“Spoken like a true companion.”
+“Spoken like a true Companion.”

 She folded her arms.
 “You’re the son of our commander in chief, and we’re surrounded by the best programmers in the world.
 I think we can arrange something.”